Changing Work Pattern is a Challenge

 4) A lot of the time, conversations seem much more negative and daunting in our minds than they actually are.
 If you’re really anxious about approaching this subject, practice with a colleague or friend and play through different outcomes.
 It might well go better than you ever expected!

-Whether it’s working remotely, changing your hours or simply wanting to explore different options than the regular nine-to-five office set up for knowledge workers, be brave and start having those conversations.
+You may want to work remotely, cut your hours or simply explore different options.
+Either way be brave and start having those conversations.
 Here at Think Productive North America we can also chat through any questions or ideas you might have – just let us know in the comments below or at [email protected]

 By Hayley Watts